riverford/compound/README.md

 Compound is a micro structure for data used in reagent (and re-frame etc) applications.

-It is nowhere close to as expressive or powerful as datascript, but it provides a bit more than storing data in a map (indexed by one thing), especially if you have relational data that has more than one access pattern, and want to avoid linear scans.
+It is nowhere close to as expressive or powerful as datascript, but it provides a little extra functionality over storing data in a plain map (indexed by one thing)
+.
+It is useful if you have relational data that has more than one access pattern, and want to avoid linear scans, but for some reason datascript may not be an ideal fit (e.g. with reframe, to avoid recomputing every query whenever the database changes)

 ```

-Expressive power

   less expressive                        more expressive